skip-to-main-content

 Tuition fees in private schools

 You can learn about tuition fees of each private school in Dubai through the school directory on the website of KHDA.
 The Fees Fact Sheet attached to each school is a reference detailing all potential school charges, which vary significantly based on factors such as grade level, and school facilities.
-Read more
+View the directory of schools and their fees.

 Public schools

 Registration and admission of a student to a public kindergarten or school is managed by the Emirates Schools Establishment (ESE).
 To register your child in a public kindergarten or school, you need to access the ESE's website and file an application.
 Once the application is completed and submitted, you will receive a message withing 3-5 working days on approval of rejection of the application.
-Apply here
+Apply for school admission.

 Tuition fees in public schools